mbaumer/us_hep_funding/docs/_states/AL.md

 [Back to top](#top)
 ## AL-05 -- Rep. Mo Brooks (R) -- [Wikipedia](https://en.wikipedia.org/wiki/AL-05)
 ### Committees
+Mo Brooks is the #4 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Energy

 Mo Brooks is the #4 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants